Return Management feature overviewEdit on GitHub

 Next to each sales order item, there is the date till which the item can be returned.
 This date is controlled by the Return Policy.
 If the item is non-returnable, you cannot select the return reason and create the return.

 All the returns created by the buyer or by the Back Office user for the buyer are listed on the Returns page in the Customer Account.
 From here, the Buyer can view the return details and print the return slip.
 The following figure shows how to create a return, view its details and print a slip:

 Return Management in the Back Office

 A Back Office user can create returns for the returnable items from the order details page of the Back Office.
-See Back Office user guide - Managing orders for details.
+For details, see Back Office user guide - Managing orders.
 Also, a Back Office user can view returns, change their states, print a return slip, and cancel the returns.
-See Back Office user guide - Manging returns for instructions on how to manage the returns in the Back Office.
+For details about how to manage the returns in the Back Office, see Back Office user guide - Manging returns.

 To define the most suitable return management process for your project, to learn how you can use the default Spryker Return Management feature, and what custom development you might need to implement it, check out Building a return management process: Best practices.

-Check out this video to get more details on how Return Management works:
+Check out this video to get more details about how Return Management works:

 - There is no user interface for managing the return policy and the return reasons.

 - You can’t return individual items of a Product Bundle.